yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 **Node size**: Enter the number of virtual CPUs per node and the disk size per node (in GB).
 You must choose the regions before you can set the node size.

-Clusters replicated across regions support both horizontal and vertical scaling; you can change the cluster configuration after the cluster is created using the **Edit Configuration** settings.
-Refer to [Configure clusters](../../../cloud-clusters/configure-clusters#infrastructure).
+Clusters replicated across regions support both horizontal and vertical scaling; you can change the cluster configuration and preferred region after the cluster is created using the **Edit Configuration** settings.
+Refer to [Scale and configure clusters](../../../cloud-clusters/configure-clusters#infrastructure).

-Monthly total costs for the cluster are estimated automatically. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
+Monthly total costs for the cluster are based on the number of vCPUs and estimated automatically. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../../cloud-admin/cloud-billing-costs/).

 ### Database Credentials